MateusFS99/Planner-Backend/README.md

 ## About 🎯

-The planner-api is responsible for managing user trips, activities, links and participants, providing a RESTful API for the Planner application frontend.
+The planner-api provides a RESTful API that serves as the backend for the Planner application's frontend.

 ## Technologies 💻